Odyno/ingv-early-est-poc/Readme.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a working local copy, follow these simple example steps.

 ### Prerequisites

-Le cose necessarie per utilizzare il software e come installarle.
+The things needed to use the software are:

-- Docker: seguire la guida https://docs.docker.com/get-docker/
+- Docker: follow the guide https://docs.docker.com/get-docker/
-- npm : seguire la guida https://nodejs.org/it/
+- npm : follow the guide https://nodejs.org/it/

 ### Installation